lmn9898/oracle-orm-zn/README.md

  If set, only columns matching those in fields will be selected.

  - Array[Object] include
  If set, relate other tables.
-Object as follows. **Prevent tables having same column names**
+Object as follows.
     - Model model `required`
     The table Model object, which is going to be related.
     - String use `required`